villekf/OMEGA-doc/docs/source/geometry.rst

 has two sub-blocks, but it is still considered as one single block.
 However, in this case ``options.transaxial_multip = 2``.
 If you don't have sub-blocks, you only need the total number of blocks per ring.
 Ring means the transaxial view in this.
 For example, the figure below has 3 blocks.
 When inputting your own sinograms, the row axis should have the radial distance and the column axis the angles.
 This means that you should get horizontal "sine" curve.
-For Python, take note that the data needs to use Fourier data ordering, i.e. column major ordering.
+For Python, take note that the data needs to use Fortran data ordering, i.e. column major ordering.

 If you input your own detector coordinates, you don't need to specify these.
 You can use any geometry you wish, but if the system